evannetwork/evannetwork.github.io/dev/security.md

 By delegating permissions no human interaction is required, as users don't have to manually exchange keys with the owner of the respective smart contract to receive access.

-## Introducing Smart Contract Permissioming
+## Introducing Smart Contract Permissioning

 ### Introduction to Smart Contract Permissioning
 Granular permissioning for smart contracts is facilitated through the Smart Contract Permissioning.